 A promoter in San Antonio apologized to his theater TV customers and, on the basis that they had been defrauded by a "shameful spectacle," donated his take to boys' clubs.
 The California legislature, in session, received a resolution calling for an investigation by the state attorney general to determine if its closed-circuit viewers had been fraudulently duped out of their money.

 For those who believe that Liston took a dive, there are a number of theories as to why, including: (1) The Mafia forced Liston to throw the fight as part of a betting coup.
 (2) Liston bet against himself and took a dive because he owed money to the Mafia.
-(3) Liston was told by members of the Nation of Islam that they would kill him if he won the rematch.
-(4) Liston was afraid that he would be accidentally shot by followers of Malcolm X as they tried to kill Ali in the ring.
+(3) A couple of members of the Nation of Islam visited Liston's training camp and told Liston they would kill him if he won the rematch.
+(4) Author Paul Gallender claims that members of the Nation of Islam kidnapped Liston's wife, Geraldine, and his son, Bobby.
+Liston was told to lose the fight to Ali or he would never see his family again.
+(5) Liston was afraid that he would be accidentally shot by followers of Malcolm X as they tried to kill Ali in the ring.